Bandi86/learning/MERN/blog-vite-redux/notes.md

 dark mode theme implementing
-provide in main after themeProvider created import dispatch and toogle to header and use onclick fn on button
+provide in main after themeProvider created import dispatch and toggle to header and use onclick fn on button

 profile page ui
 make private